RanVaknin/OktaAuth/README.md

 # Usage Guide
 Once you are logged in you can add your own tasks to the public to-do list.
 Once you have completed the task you can then delete your task from the records using the delete button.

+# Known Issues
+After every time the user logs in there is a delay between the time when user created a task until the time it shows up on the ledger.
+A simple refresh of the web page solves the issue and then tasks are added to the ledger as expected.